ericgrandt/TotalEconomy/CONTRIBUTING.md

 ### Getting Started

-+ Create an issue for your contribution if one is not already created.
-Be sure to follow the guidelines for contributing issues.
++ Find an issue with the `help wanted` label that you'd like to work on.
 + Create a branch off the branch you are targeting, most of the time `develop`, and name it `issue/[ISSUE#]-short-description-of-issue`.
 The short description should be no more than 4 words long.

 ### Code Style